DamnWidget/anaconda.developers.docs/architecture/anaconda_commands.md

                     Callback(on_success=self.prepare_data), **data)
 ```

 This is an important piece of code here.
-We instantiate a new instance of the `Worker` class and call it's execute method with two argumnets.
+We instantiate a new instance of the `Worker` class and call it's execute method with two arguments.

 1. An instance of the Callback class with the `on_success` callback set as `self.prepare_data`
 2. The data dictionary that was prepared in the previous block unpacked